awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-textract-task-type.md

 ## Get Started: Integrate a Human Review into an Amazon Textract Analyze Document Job<a name="a2i-create-textract-human-review"></a>

 To integrate a human review into an Amazon Textract text detection and analysis job, you need to create a flow definition, and then use the Amazon Textract API to integrate that flow definition into your workflow\.
-To learn how to create a flow definition using the Amazon SageMaker console or Augmented AI API, see the following topics:
+To learn how to create a flow definition using the SageMaker console or Augmented AI API, see the following topics:
 + [Create a Flow Definition \(Console\)](a2i-create-flow-definition.md#a2i-create-human-review-console)
 + [Create a Flow Definition \(API\)](a2i-create-flow-definition.md#a2i-create-human-review-api)